 UPMC Pinnacle cardiologists use electrophysiology studies to diagnose heart rhythm problems.

-When you choose UPMC in South Central Pa. for your EP study, you will receive expert care from some of the region's most experienced cardiologists who diagnose and treat all types of irregular heart rhythms.
+When you choose UPMC in Central Pa. for your EP study, you will receive expert care from some of the region's most experienced cardiologists who diagnose and treat all types of irregular heart rhythms.

 Our physicians perform hundreds of EP studies each year using the latest diagnostic technology and techniques.
-And, if you require additional cardiovascular care, the specialists at UPMC in South Central Pa. have the skills and experience needed to perform advanced cardiovascular procedures and offer you the latest treatment options.
+And, if you require additional cardiovascular care, the specialists at UPMC in Central Pa. have the skills and experience needed to perform advanced cardiovascular procedures and offer you the latest treatment options.

 An EP study maps the electrical activity within your heart and is performed when your symptoms or diagnostic tests suggest there is a problem with the rhythm of your heartbeat.
 The problem can be a fast heart rhythm (tachycardia), a slow heart rhythm (bradycardia), or another type of arrhythmia (irregular heart rhythm).